BenjaminCanape/JobOffers/README.md

 *   Both can follow every step of the appliance

 I will use React.js, Express and MongoDB.

-I also used it to play with docker
+I also wanted to play with docker.

 ## Demo